|Nutrition Facts (per serving)|

 Making apple butter has been a method for preserving fruit since ancient Greece.
-Cooking or rendering fruit until the sugar content is above 50% preserves it, often without canning or refrigeration.
+Cooking or rendering fruit until the sugar content is above 50 percent preserves it, often without canning or refrigeration.

 Both apple butter and Apfelsirup turn dark brown because the sugar in the apples caramelizes with long, slow simmering.

-- 6 apples, peeled, cored and quartered (about 3 pounds)
+6 apples, about 3 pounds, peeled, cored, and quartered

-2 to 4 tablespoons sweetener (agave syrup, honey, sugar)
+2 to 4 tablespoons sweetener, such as agave syrup, honey, or sugar

 The beauty of apple butter is that you can turn it into a sweetener for other recipes.